KnowageLabs/Knowage-Documentation/functionalities-guide/Network/ka_dev_network.rst

 -  DOCUMENT: is the label of the destination document;

--  PAR_NAME: is the destination document parameter label; ñ TYPE: parameter type
+-  PAR_NAME: is the destination document parameter label; ‚Äì TYPE: parameter type